 Security Compliance requirements are not only constantly changing, but are building upon themselves.
 In the event of a data breach, the data holders themselves are held responsible.
 This means your company could be facing major repercussions in the event your company is attacked, causing twice the cleanup and headaches.

 While the legal sector is well-versed in data security, a training program can ingrain basic technological data security information in employees and save you in the long run.
 Don’t leave your IT team to constantly put out fires that should be adhered to from the beginning.

 To Ensure Cohesive Understanding

 Everyone is on a level playing field when it comes to being a victim of data breaches and hacking.
 While we’d like to think that with age, experience, or seniority in a company comes security against easy mistakes, that isn’t the case.
 Let us think back to the security breach of Equifax in 2017 caused by personnel not heeding security warnings.
 Having a security training program that is taken often by every member of the team, even the CEO, means that the entire company is better prepared.

 In the end, your workforce is only as well prepared as you make them.
 Often times security measures change for employees and each company is different.
-They may mix up what is allowed, your company may be more strict, etc., and a constant reminder is helpful to keeping security at the front of their mind.
 Doing a regular audit of what is included in your security training is helpful for monitoring compliance on a macro schedule and helpful for making sure it still adds to your company culture.
 Your IT team will thank you for your watchful eyes!